Gallery-of-Kaeon/Kaeon-JS/README.md

 <p>Processor operations,
-each of which are associated with a specific programming language, may or may not have the second and third arguments, and shall not have the fourth argument.</p>
+each of which are associated with a specific programming language, may or may not have the second and third arguments, and the third argument may be followed by an indefinite number of other arguments.</p>

-<p>If said arguments are provided,
+<p>If arguments two and three are provided,
-then they shall take the specified data and execute it as code in their respective language.
+then they shall take the specified data and execute it as code in their respective language, with any additional arguments passed to said code as command line arguments.
-If said arguments are not provided, then they shall open a REPL for their respective language.</p>
+If arguments two and three are not provided, then they shall open a REPL for their respective language.</p>

 <p>Translator operations,
-each of which are associated with two specific programming languages, an input language and an output language, must have the second and third arguments, and may or may not have the fourth argument.</p>
+each of which are associated with two specific programming languages, an input language and an output language, must have the second and third arguments, and may or may not use a fourth argument to specify an export path.</p>

 <p>They shall take the data specified by the second and third arguments as code in their respective input language and convert it to code in their respective output language.</p>